 The Avro504 was built in a number of variants and it should be noted that this web page concentrates on Avro504 to Avro504H - Other variants are dealt with on alternative web pages on this website.

-Ultimately manufactured by at least 18 contractors, the total number built during the First World War remains unclear although there is general agreement that more than it was more than 8,000 and that a total including aircraft built overseas exceeds 10,000.
-The numbers quoted in this entry follow those presented at www.britishaviation-ptp.com/avro504.html which we believe to be the most comprehensive list available.
+Ultimately manufactured by at least 18 sub-contractors, the total number built during the First World War remains unclear, although there is general agreement that it was more than 8,000.
+Furthermore, if the total were to include aircraft built overseas then it exceeds 10,000.
+It should be noted that the numbers quoted in this entry follow those presented at www.britishaviation-ptp.com/avro504.html which we believe to be the most comprehensive list available.

 Early changes to the design involved the adoption of a more streamlined cowling and conventional ailerons.

 Among a number of notable flights, the prototype climbed over Brooklands to a height of 15,000 ft on 4th February 1914.
 This was followed by an officially observed climb, with a passenger, to 14,420 ft on 10th February.

 The Avro 504 was ordered into production in mid-1913 and a total of 67 production Avro 504s were built for the RFC and RNAS.

 Perhaps the most notable Avro 504 operational sortie was made by the RNAS with a successful long-range flight to bomb the Zeppelin Airship Sheds at Friederichshafen on 21st November 1914.

 The Avro 504A

 The Avro 504A was a revised model for the Royal Flying Corps. with wider chord wing struts and ailerons of a reduced span.
 1,485 Avro 504As were built.